The BMP file format

 • a bitmap-file header: this contains information about the type, size, and layout of a device-independent bitmap file.

-• a bitmap-information header which specifies the dimensions, compression type, and color format for the bitmap.
+• a bitmap-information header that specifies the dimensions, compression type, and color format for the bitmap.

-• a colour table, defined as an array of RGBQUAD structures, contains as many elements as there are colours in the bitmap.
-The colour table is not present for bitmaps with 24 color bits because each pixel is represented by 24-bit red-green-blue (RGB) values in the actual bitmap data area.
+• a color table, defined as an array of RGBQUAD structures, contains as many elements as there are colors in the bitmap.
+The color table is not present for bitmaps with 24 color bits because each pixel is represented by 24-bit red-green-blue (RGB) values in the actual bitmap data area.

 BMP files always contain RGB data.
 The file can be: